cjrequena/markdowns/docs/software-engineering/10-api-design-reference-guideline.md

 ### ==Should: Empty array values should not be null==

-Empty array values can unambiguously be represented as the the emptylist, \[] .
+Empty array values can unambiguously be represented as the empty list, \[].

 ### ==Should: Enumerations should be represented as Strings==